GusBusDraws/smallweb-subway.js/README.md

 ## Change Log
 ### 2025-02-06
+- Allow widget to render even when site not yet in webring data
 - Add legend selection for hover/mouse
 ### 2025-01-22
 - Load station info using data stored arrays for map